Legoland New York: Construction

 Proposals for a third Legoland location in the United States began in October 2015, when Merlin Entertainments considered constructing a resort in Haverstraw, Rockland County.
 This proposal included a theme park, water park, and hotel.
 However, plans were immediately withdrawn due to resident concerns.
 On May 26, 2016, Legoland New York was reconsidered in the town of Goshen, New York for extra available land, as well as the proximity to the New York metropolitan area.
 Revised plans would keep the theme park and hotel, but would exclude the water park.

 On October 19, 2017, the town of Goshen approved plans for the park and, six days later, on October 25, 2017, Merlin Entertainments officially announced Legoland New York, a 500-acre theme park with a 250-room hotel.
-New York State's Empire State Development Corporation supported the project by setting aside $10 million to support the expected increase in vehicle traffic, with Meriln Entertainment providing an additional $30 millon, for a total of $40 million in funding.
+New York State's Empire State Development Corporation supported the project by setting aside $10 million to support the expected increase in vehicle traffic, with Meriln Entertainment providing an additional $30 million, for a total of $40 million in funding.
 As a part of the plan, the westbound ramp for exit 125 on NY 17 was moved 4,000 feet to make it safer for visitors to get on and off the highway, parts of Route 17 and Harriman Drive were given additional lanes, and a bridge was built.
 The old exit was closed on October 26, 2022, at 9 AM EDT, and was completed in early December of the same year.
 Capable of being able to handle up to 3,000 cars entering the park on a daily basis, the layout of Exit 125 is compliant to the standards set by the Interstate Highway System, with the intention of converting the section of NY 17 to Interstate 86 sometime in the future.

-In late 2019, it was announced that the resort was to open for the general public on July 4, 2020, in order to coincide with Independence Day.
+In late 2019, it was announced that the resort was to open for the general public on July 4, 2020, coinciding with Independence Day.
 On March 31, 2020, due to the onset of the COVID-19 pandemic in New York, construction on the project was halted, and the opening was pushed back to early 2021.
 In December 2020 and January 2021, pass holders who purchased their passes in 2019 were given exclusive access inside the first two lands, Brick Street and Bricktopia.
 Guests were able to look around the two lands and purchase food and merchandise, but no rides were open.
 On February 19, 2021, the New York State Government announced family attractions will reopen, signaling a Legoland opening of 2021.
 New York State eventually cleared Legoland to open in April along with other amusement parks in the state.